netreconlab/parse-hipaa/README.md

 4. You can then follow the directions on heroku's site for [deployment](https://devcenter.heroku.com/articles/git) and [integration](https://devcenter.heroku.com/articles/github-integration)

 ### Local: Using Docker Image with Postgres or Mongo
-By default, the `docker-compose.yml` uses [postgres](https://www.postgresql.org).
-A [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml) variant (uses [percona-server-mongodb](https://www.percona.com/software/mongodb/percona-server-for-mongodb) 4 is included in this repo).
+By default, the `docker-compose.yml` uses [hipaa-postgres](https://github.com/netreconlab/hipaa-postgres/).
+The the `docker-compose.mongo.yml` uses [hipaa-mongo](https://github.com/netreconlab/hipaa-mongo/).

 #### Postgres
 To use the Postgres HIPAA compliant variant of parse-hipaa, simply type: